Marie-Christine Cazier

-Marie-Christine Cazier-Ballo (born 23 August 1963 in Paris) standing at 178 cm tall is a retired French sprinter, who specialized in the 200 meters.
+Marie-Christine Cazier-Ballo, née Marie-Christine Cazier, (23 August 1963 in Paris) standing at 178 cm tall is a retired French sprinter, who specialized in the 200 meters.
 She set three French records over the distance, the last being 22.32 seconds, when she won a silver medal at the 1986 European Championships.
 She competed in the women's 200 metres at the 1988 Summer Olympics.